top of page

 Siga, agape mou!

-He smiles in wonderment saying, “I don’t understand biziness!
+“I don’t understand biziness!

 The bank lend me money.
 I buy tires.
 I do nothing.
 Put tire on cars.
 I make profit—good money.
 Is in America?
 Is trick?
 Ah, who cares!
 My son, he say—is easy work!”